mfwolffe/mfwolffe.github.io/_pages/moby_friends.md

 <div class="square">
   <p>
-    Moby is a Border-Aussie (half border collie, half Australian shepherd).
+    Moby is a BorderAussie (half Border Collie, half Australian Shepherd).
 I rescued him in 2016, and it's probably the best decision I've ever made.
 He's too smart for his own good and has unbridled energy.
 In our first few months, he was constantly getting into trouble.
 We estimate he's about 7/8 years old at this point, but he shows no signs of slowing down, aside from no longer being obsessed with trashcans.
 He's the primary reason I choose to continue living in Lexington; with the amount of land we have and seeing how joyous he is being able to frolick as he pleases, I couldn't bear to coop him up in an apartment.
     Like all dogs, he has his idiosyncrasies - he is constantly rolling around, whether in grass, on a carpet, on a couch, etc. and he gets incredibly jealous when I give Tilly any attention.
   </p>